nevil-brownlee/rfc_draw/README.md

 &emsp; tkinter, math, sys, re, os, svgwrite, traceback (for POSIX and windows)
 &emsp; termios (for POSIX) or msvcrt (for Windows)

-You can install all of these by running (in your rfc-draw directory)
-  python3 install-modules.py
+RFC-Draw.py tests for all of these, and will install them on your system.